Heidi-Negrete/negrete.dev/src/content/teaching/private-tutoring.md

 I teach locally in Front Royal, Virginia.
 Contact me for more details or remote options.

-## About Heidi Negrete

-Heidi has 5+ years’ experience teaching both 1 on 1 and in the classroom and a B.S. in Software Engineering.
-She has always been interested in how computers and their programs work and has many fond memories of playing video games or typing up stories on old laptops.
-She grew serious about pursuing a career in tech during the covid pandemic and enjoys combining her passion for education and tech.
-Heidi spends free time with her four-year-old daughter and in various hobbies such as writing, drawing, and game development.

 _"Heidi is absolutely awesome with the kids!
 She is so encouraging and positive and able to explain everything where the kids really get it!"_ - _Jessica_